Developing the Industry Standards…

 The 1998 survey (Morley-John et al, 2002; Morley-John et al, 2005) included interviews with operators, measurement of fryer temperature and observations of frying practices used by operators.
 The 2007 survey (unpublished) was carried out by mystery shoppers.Both surveys included laboratory analysis of chips from the outlets.

 So after we had analyzed these we had a pretty good picture of what was going on.

 We asked a lot of people from supply and food service what would be a good ‘blueprint’ for going forward.
 In 2008 we were thrilled to get unanimous industry agreement for Industry Standards for Independent Fast Food Operators and another set for Hospitality /Food Service.
-But things have got even better, this year we were able to merge the Industry Standards and have one set that applies to the whole industry!
+In 2009 we were able to merge the Industry Standards and have one set that applies to the whole industry!
 This is what we have based all our online training on.

 We are 100% confident that Industry Standards are scientifically robust and achievable for the entire industry!